sphinx-doc/sphinx/Doc-3k/library/pyexpat.rst

 .. index:: single: Expat

-The :mod:`xml.parsers.expat` module is a Python interface to the Expat non- validating XML parser.
+The :mod:`xml.parsers.expat` module is a Python interface to the Expat non-validating XML parser.
 The module provides a single extension type, :class:`xmlparser`, that represents the current state of an XML parser.
 After an :class:`xmlparser` object has been created, various attributes of the object can be set to handler functions.
 When an XML document is then fed to the